dottjt/plastic/chapters-without-annotations/01-life-without-annotations.md

 Welcome to life.
 A rancid fascination of all things particular.
 An overwhelming sense of asymptotic reference.
 America's rag-doll daddy of putty intentions, spluttered vicious into the cultural misappropriation you witness before your very eyes.
 This is where all stories begin, end and...

 "Truly fantastic", announces the editor from across the room, as he swivels in his chair towards my general direction.
 Hesitant in a gleam of cheap cologne n' uncompromising flattery; mouth struck brazen in a dyslexic haze of powdered aspartame n' lopsided cheese squares.
 Inconspicuously store-bought, we presume, for our excited listeners at home.
-For this editor was the mindless operator who would introduce himself as my only lifeline into the world of publishing, and I was the pathetic liar who intended to milk his acquaintance for all it was worth.
+For he was the mindless operator who would introduce himself as my only lifeline into the world of publishing, and I was the pathetic liar who intended to milk his acquaintance for all it was worth.

 "I really, really liked what you did there.
 I thought it was simply fantastic!
 The imagery.
 The sex appeal.
 I could definitely fuck that, if you know what I mean."